COVID-19 Reopening: What Has Reopened In Each Bay Area County?

 - Shopping malls

-As of July 22, all nine Bay Area counties are on the state monitoring list: Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano and Sonoma.
+As of July 24, eight Bay Area counties are on the state monitoring list: Alameda, Contra Costa, Marin, Napa, San Francisco, Santa Clara, Solano and Sonoma.
+Only San Mateo County was not on the list.

 Below is a basic summary of what is currently open in each Bay Area county along with links of where to get additional information from the respective health departments for each region.